The Ultimate Kenya Safari Travel Guide

 What to include in your Kenya safari packing list depends on the time of year you are visiting, the activities you will be undertaking and the luggage restrictions on the transport you will be using.
 Bear in mind that some hotels and lodges have laundry services, so you don't need multiple changes of clothing.

 Your Kenya safari packing list should include lightweight clothing in neutral colours such as khaki, brown, beige or green.
-Avoid white – it will get dirty quickly – and black, which can get very hot in the day and may attract mosquitoes at night.
+Avoid white – it will get dirty quickly – and black, which can get very hot during the day and may attract mosquitoes at night.
 Trousers with removable, zippered lower legs are very practical as they can double as shorts.

 Early-morning game drives in open vehicles can be very chilly, but the day will heat up quickly as the sun rises – so it's always best to dress in layers.
 Evening drives can also be cold, so consider a beanie, scarf and gloves if you’re on safari during Kenya's winter months (June to August).